Comparative Analysis and Framework Evaluating Web Single Sign-On Systems: Abstract

 \section{Abstract}

-We perform a comprehensive analysis and comparison of 14 web SSO systems proposed and/or deployed within the last decade, including both federated identity and credential/password management schemes.
-We identify common design properties and use them to develop a taxonomy for SSO schemes, highlighting the associated trade-offs in benefits offered.
+We perform a comprehensive analysis and comparison of 14 web single sign-on (SSO) systems proposed and/or deployed over the last decade, including federated identity and credential/password management schemes.
+We identify common design properties and use them to develop a taxonomy for SSO schemes, highlighting the associated trade-offs in benefits (positive attributes) offered.
 We develop a framework to evaluate the schemes, in which we identify 14 security, usability, deployability, and privacy benefits.
-We also discuss how differences in priorities between users, SPs, and IdPs impact the design and deployment of SSO schemes.
+We also discuss how differences in priorities between users, service providers (SPs), and identity providers (IdPs) impact the design and deployment of SSO schemes.